MicrosoftDocs/OfficeDocs-SharePoint/migration/mo-get-started.md

 It works in three simple steps:

 ![Set up migration clients](media/mm-flow-box1.png)
-- **Connect.** Connect your computer or virtual machine to the SharePoint tenant where you want to migrate content
+- **Setup migration clients.** Connect your computer or virtual machine to the SharePoint tenant where you want to migrate content

-![Create tasks and migrate](media/mm-flow-box2.png) **Create tasks.** Create a task by entering the URL of the file share that you want to migrate (your source) and URL of the SharePoint site to where you are migrating (your destination).
+![Create tasks and migrate](media/mm-flow-box2.png) **Create tasks & mgirate.** Create a task by entering the URL of the file share that you want to migrate (your source) and URL of the SharePoint site to where you are migrating (your destination).
 Migration Manager does the rest.
 However many tasks you create, Migration Manager will assign it to the next available client.

 ![Monitor and report](media/mm-flow-box3.png)